sagar-makwana1112/Rate-management-system/README.md

 - Create Database in MySql and name is Test.
 - Update username and password for MySql database connection in application.properties file.

+## Log configuration
+- Change the path of the log file into the logback.xml file.

 ## Login Details
 - In this application Basic authentication is implemented.
 - Username = test and password = test